pavansiddabathula/paypal-integration-project/paypal-processing-service/README.md

 The `paypal-processing-service` is a core microservice in our payment infrastructure.
 It ensures accurate transaction state management after a user initiates a payment using PayPal.
 It performs **background reconciliation**, **order status checks**, and **auto-captures payments** when required — ensuring all PayPal transactions reach a final state of either `SUCCESS` or `FAILURE`.

+To improve fault tolerance and maintain system resilience, we have implemented a Circuit Breaker using the @CircuitBreaker annotation from the Resilience4j library.
+This helps gracefully handle failures in downstream services (e.g., PayPal APIs or database operations), and fallback logic ensures that partial failures do not cascade across the system.

 ---

 ## 🌐 Purpose